Since version 1.0, Django’s release numbering works as follows:

 The release candidate marks the string freeze, and it happens at least two weeks before the final release.
 After this point, new translatable strings must not be added.

-During this phase, committers will be more and more conservative with backports, to avoid introducing regressions.
+During this phase, mergers will be more and more conservative with backports, to avoid introducing regressions.
 After the release candidate, only release blockers and documentation fixes should be backported.

 In parallel to this phase,